Cross-Tool Translation: Learning from Multiple AI Assistants¶

 What's the Claude Code equivalent and what differences should I expect?

-The assistant maps CLAUDE.md to the instructions file and explains additional capabilities.
+The assistant maps CLAUDE.md to the instructions file and explains the extra capabilities.
 This works because both tools expose project instructions as a single context-injected file — the mechanism is the same even when the filename differs.

-The failure mode is learning each tool in a silo without recognizing you are learning the same patterns twice.
-Teams that cross-pollinate documentation can ramp up faster by recognizing patterns they already know rather than treating each tool as entirely new.
+The failure mode is learning each tool in a silo without noticing you are learning the same patterns twice.
+Teams that share documentation across tools ramp up faster, because they recognize patterns they already know instead of treating each tool as entirely new.

 Not all concepts have equivalents:

-• Hooks have similar concepts across tools but different event models
+- Hooks have similar concepts across tools but use different event models

-• Translation works best for foundational patterns; advanced features may remain tool-specific
+- Translation works best for foundational patterns; advanced features may stay tool-specific

 Cross-tool translation fails in three recurring scenarios:

-• Execution-model mismatch: Tools differ in token budgets, tool-call approval flows, and sandboxing policies.
-A skill that runs silently in Claude Code may surface approval prompts or fail outright in Copilot due to different permission models.
+- Execution-model mismatch: tools differ in token budgets, tool-call approval flows, and sandboxing policies.
+A skill that runs silently in Claude Code may surface approval prompts or fail outright in Copilot because the permission models differ.

-• Tool-name mapping gaps: When VS Code reads .claude/agents/*.md, it maps Claude tool names to its own equivalents.
-If the agent references a tool with no counterpart (e.g., a Claude-specific built-in), the definition loads but behaves differently or fails silently.
+.claude/agents/*.md, it maps Claude tool names to its own equivalents.
+If the agent references a tool with no counterpart, for example a Claude-specific built-in, the definition loads but behaves differently or fails silently. - Standard version drift: Agent Skills and AGENTS.md are still evolving.
+A

-• Standard version drift: Agent Skills and AGENTS.md are actively evolving.
-A SKILL.md written against one tool's interpretation of the spec may rely on a feature another tool hasn't implemented yet.
-Test portability claims; don't assume them.
+SKILL.mdwritten against one tool's reading of the spec may rely on a feature another tool has not implemented yet.
+Test portability claims; do not assume them.

 A team writes a SKILL.md for their deployment checklist in Claude Code: